f4iha/aprs-maps/README.md

 ```

 An output will provide all the details.
 The script will parse the `file_to_parse.txt`, extract the useful informations which will be write in json files (frames are grouped in a json file by day) and then archives into the `archives` folder with the date as filename.

+NB: the script is parsing the HTML of aprs.fi to retrieve the GPS coordinates of a unknow relay.

 ## Webpage with the maps